d3sformal/debug-infra-gentests/sandbox/02-ipc/README.md

 Requires the `AstMetaAdd` plugin (by [building LLVM](../../README.md#building)), as well as the [`llvm-pass`](../01-llvm-ir/llvm-pass/).

-To capture function calls from the `example-complex` application, perform:
+To capture function calls from the `example-complex` application, perform in one terminal:

+    # generates module mapping
     cd ./example-complex
     ./build-call-trace.sh

+In another (or the same) terminal (inside this folder)

+    # runs the capturing "server"
-    cd ../llcap-server
+    cd ./llcap-server
     cargo r -- -vv --modmap ../example-complex/module-maps/ trace-calls -c 4 -s 4096

-Select a function by index and do not modify the destination file

-    cp ./selected-fns.bin ../example-complex/selected-fns.bin

-Now in another terminal (inside this folder)

-    cd ./example-complex
-    ./build-arg-trace.sh
+Back in the first terminal:

+    # runs the target binary
     ./example

+In the second terminal, select function(s) by index, remember the destination file you input The llcap-server binary should terminate.
+In the first terminal:

+    # instruments the target for (WIP) argument tracing
+    ./build-arg-trace.sh <destination file of your function selection>
+    ./example

+You should see argument traces of the functions you selected.

 On the `llcap-server`-side you should see a summary of calls printed, something like this: